Albert Hertzog: Education

 After finishing his secondary education, Hertzog enrolled at the University of Stellenbosch in 1917.
 On 1 April 1920, he was awarded a BA cum laude, having studied Dutch, Latin, English, Greek, Chemistry and Mathematics in 1917, Political Science, Psychology and Latin in 1918, and Ethics, Logic and Political Economy in 1919.
 Hertzog then left for Europe on 6 August 1920, where he entered the University of Amsterdam.
 Two years later, he enrolled at New College, Oxford, to further read Law.
 After finishing his studies at Oxford, Hertzog went to the University of Leiden in 1928, where he obtained the LL.D. degree in 1929.
 After leaving Oxford, he stayed with a Parisian family for a few weeks to improve his French.

 Political life

 Early years

 After returning to South Africa in 1929, Hertzog settled in Pretoria where he set up a practice as a barrister.
 At the same time, he was also a part-time lecturer at the University of Pretoria.

+Hertzog was a supporter of Nazi Germany who sympathized with Nazi collaborator Robey Leibbrandt.
+He approved of Leibbrandt's "good work".